Coronavirus Outbreak Latest Information

 Cash

-• Don’t allow anyone to distract you during the transaction, or you may find yourself short changed.
+• Stay focused and don’t allow anyone to distract you during the transaction, or you may find yourself short changed.

-• Don’t allow anyone to touch your rupiah once you have counted it and are sure it’s right, keep your eye on the prize.
+• Don’t allow anyone to touch your rupiah once you have counted it and are sure it’s right, keep your eyes on the prize.

 v.
 Adventure Activities